-Note: Mouse shoulder is considered an overuse tendinosis, and inflammation will not be present.
+Note: Mouse shoulder is considered a tendinopathy, and inflammation will not be present.
 Inflammation is categorized by pain with accompanying swelling, redness, and heat (feeling warm to the touch).

-If you notice these signs of inflammation, you are experiencing something different than simple mouse elbow tendinosis.
+If you notice these signs of inflammation, you are experiencing something different than simple mouse shoulder tendinopathy.
 You should consult your doctor if you are concerned about these symptoms.

 For gamers, mouse shoulder is more common for PC users due to lifting the arm or holding the arm up to use the mouse.
 Common risks for PC users include:

-The most common mechanisms of injury for mouse shoulder are imbalances.
-Therefore, balancing muscle contraction and activation is a simple, yet extremely effective preventative measure.
+The most common mechanisms of injury for mouse shoulder are imbalances—both in movement and in body positioning (posture and ergonomics).
+Therefore, correcting your posture and balancing both muscle contraction and activation are simple, yet extremely effective preventative measures.